matrix-org/sytest/docker/README.md

 Included currently is:

 - matrixdotorg/sytest, a base container with SyTest dependencies installed
-- matrixdotorg/sytest-synapsepy2, a container which will run SyTest against Synapse on Python 2.7
-- matrixdotorg/sytest-synapsepy3, a container which will run SyTest against Synapse on Python 3.5
+- matrixdotorg/sytest-synapse:py35, a container which will run SyTest against Synapse on Python 3.5
 - matrixdotorg/sytest-dendrite, a container which will run SyTest against Dendrite

 ## Using the containers